robinyjpark/AutoLabelClassifier/README.md

 `make venv; source venv/bin/activate`
 Alternatively you can try to install the repo on top of an existing venv with `pip install .`

 2. Try to run the example by `make test`.
 This will attempt to label sample reports in the `example_data` directory.
+Sample reports were sourced from [USARAD](https://usarad.com/sample-reports/sample-mri.html).

 ## CLI Usage